stevestreza/DevCenter.me/README.md

 - `url`: the URL to redirect to.
 Required.
 - `sortKey`: a key to sort on for display in the directory.
 If not present, the `name` will be used.
 Optional.

+**Please use hard tabs, not spaces, when adding entries to the JSON file.**

 Installing
 =